Ethical Standards in Mediation | Overview

-The following are the Common Ethical Standards or Principles Followed in the Mediation Process
+The Following Are the Common Ethical Principles Followed in the Mediation Process:

 Since mediation is a client-driven process the mediators do not have any authority to make a decision, the mediator should ensure that the parties are aware of the function of the mediator in the process of mediation.
 The mediator is meant to facilitate engagement between the parties and to help them reach decisions for courses of action.

 The mediator should not indulge in any advertisement techniques with the parties in the mediation process.
-The mediator should not mention his qualification, experience, learning etc to influence the parties to consider him popular.
+The mediator should not mention his qualifications, experience, learning, etc to influence the parties to consider him popular.